 Have a back-up plan for technology issues.

 Whenever teachers assign homework that requires technology (not just for flipped classroom purposes!), there always seems to be a handful of students who don’t watch the video because of some unforeseen event or issue.
-It’s not our place to judge whether or not students are lying about these things, so here are a few ideas that I came up with to circumvent the problem.
+Here are a few ideas that I came up with to circumvent the problem.

 - Give students more than one day to watch the video, and urge them not to procrastinate until the last night.